 Mineral Exploration and Deposit Appraisal ExpendituresFootnote 1

-The latest national survey of company spending intentions indicates that mineral exploration and deposit appraisal expenditures in Canada are expected to increase 18% to $1.8 billion (B)Footnote 2 in 2017 from $1.6B in 2016.
+The latest national survey of company spending on mineral exploration and deposit appraisal indicates that expenditures in 2017 increased 29.6% to $2.1 billion (B)Footnote 2 compared to $1.6B in 2016.
 A further increase of 6.0%, to $2.2B, is expected in 2018, based on reported spending intentions (Figure 1).

 Junior and Senior Companies